R.E.P.O. Tips and Tricks

 Best Items to Buy First

 Not all items are worth your hard-earned cash.
-Here’s what actually helps:
+Here’s what actually helps the most (in our opinion, but note that items are random each time you go to the store):

 Best Throwable